-The Open University Psychological Society (OUPS) is the student society for those studying psychology with The Open University.
+The Open University Psychological Society (OUPS) is the student society for OU psychology students, an affiliated society within the OU Student Association (OUSA).

 What do we do ?